What vitamins and minerals to take during pregnancy

 Choline

-Choline is an essential nutrient involved in fetal brain development.
+Choline is an essential nutrient for fetal brain development.
 It is believed to help prevent neural tube defects.
 It also helps the placenta function properly.

 Foods high in choline